OutWooods/boris-bikes-et/README.md

 3) Understanding stubbing and mocking Rspec

 ## Extentions <a name= "extentions"> </a>
+*With more time we would have:*

-Added Feature tests
+- Added Feature tests

-If we had had more time, we would have read alot more about rspec in its docs.
-And taken more time to experiment and play with it.
+- Read alot more about rspec in its docs and nd taken more time to experiment and play with it.

-Also added a van functionality that moves bikes about, and takes them to be repaired (this would be nice for users).
+- Added a van functionality that moves bikes about, and takes them to be repaired (this would be nice for users).

 ## User stories <a name= "user_story"></a>